-- · Gifts of cash and vouchers to individuals should always be declined. - · Staff should not ask for any gifts. - Gifts valued at over £50 should be treated with caution and only be accepted on the basis that this is being done on behalf of the Milton Keynes Hospital Charity, and not in a personal capacity.
-These should be declared by staff. - Modest gifts accepted under a value of £50 do not need to be declared. - A common sense approach should be applied to the valuing of gifts (using an actual amount, if known, or an estimate that a reasonable person would make as to its value). - Multiple gifts from the same source over a 12 month period should be treated in the same way as single gifts over £50 where the cumulative value exceeds £50.
+- Gifts of cash and vouchers to individuals should always be declined. - Staff should not ask for any gifts. - Gifts valued at over £50 should be treated with caution and only be accepted on the basis that this is being done on behalf of the Milton Keynes Hospital Charity, and not in a personal capacity.
+These should be declared by staff.
+When intending to accept gifts on behalf of MKUH Charity, staff should contact the Associate Director of Charity. - Modest gifts accepted under a value of £50 do not need to be declared. - A common-sense approach should be applied to the valuing of gifts (using an actual amount, if known, or an estimate that a reasonable person would make as to its value). - Multiple gifts from the same source over a 12-month period should be treated in the same way as single gifts over £50 where the cumulative value exceeds £50.

-- Staff name and their role with the organisation. - A description of the nature and value of the gift, including its source. - · Date of receipt. - Any other relevant information (e.g. circumstances surrounding the gift, action taken to mitigate against a conflict, details of any approvals given to depart from the terms of this policy).
+- Staff name and their role with the organisation. - A description of the nature and value of the gift, including its source. - Date of receipt. - Any other relevant information (e.g. circumstances surrounding the gift, action taken to mitigate against a conflict, details of any approvals given to depart from the terms of this policy).